Azure/bicep-types-az/generated/frontdoor/microsoft.network/2020-01-01/types.md

 * **address**: string: Location of the backend (IP address or FQDN)
 * **backendHostHeader**: string: The value to use as the host header sent to the backend.
 If blank or unspecified, this defaults to the incoming host.
 * **enabledState**: 'Disabled' | 'Enabled' | string: Whether to enable use of this backend.
 Permitted values are 'Enabled' or 'Disabled'
-* **httpPort**: int: The HTTP TCP port number.
+* **httpPort**: int {minValue: 1, maxValue: 65535}: The HTTP TCP port number.
 Must be between 1 and 65535.
-* **httpsPort**: int: The HTTPS TCP port number.
+* **httpsPort**: int {minValue: 1, maxValue: 65535}: The HTTPS TCP port number.
 Must be between 1 and 65535.
-* **priority**: int: Priority to use for load balancing.
+* **priority**: int {minValue: 1, maxValue: 5}: Priority to use for load balancing.
 Higher priorities will not be used for load balancing if any lower priority backend is healthy.
 * **privateEndpointStatus**: 'Approved' | 'Disconnected' | 'Pending' | 'Rejected' | 'Timeout' | string (ReadOnly): The Approval status for the connection to the Private Link
 * **privateLinkAlias**: string: The Alias of the Private Link resource.
 Populating this optional field indicates that this backend is 'Private'
 * **privateLinkApprovalMessage**: string: A custom message to be included in the approval request to connect to the Private Link
-* **weight**: int: Weight of this endpoint for load balancing purposes.
+* **weight**: int {minValue: 1, maxValue: 1000}: Weight of this endpoint for load balancing purposes.

 ## BackendPool
 ### Properties